 Forestwise brings these rainforest products to Forestwise hubs.
 Here they are processed into high-quality, valuable products for the cosmetics and food industries, thereby creating #RainforestValue.

-Monoculture plantations generate an average revenue of roughly EUR 2000 per hectare per year.
+Monoculture plantations generate an average revenue of around EUR 1440 per hectare per year.
 We believe this figure can be doubled.
 In Borneo, money is literally growing on trees for the forest communities.